ysoftwareab/yplatform/bootstrap/README.md

 ## GNU

-In order to simplify our ~scripts~ lives, we expect GNU binaries, even on Darwin.
+In order to simplify our ~scripts~ lives, we expect GNU binaries, even on MacOS.

-We hear you: but wouldn't it be possible to support BSD (Darwin) alternatives?
+We hear you: but wouldn't it be possible to support BSD (MacOS) alternatives?
 More like [unpossible](https://ponderthebits.com/2017/01/know-your-tools-linux-gnu-vs-mac-bsd-command-line-utilities-grep-strings-sed-and-find/)
 because it's not enough to keep yourself to a POSIX common denominator, or to be a great Unix programmer, but you really have to know and watch out for cornercases